Last blog of an extraordinary year

 Empathy is something machines won’t learn easily and it’s the most important skill we should learn in the next few years.
 I took it the hard way but I learned something that it’s in my heart, you can’t really explain how to do it.

-And I’ve heard in person all of your great words and congrats on my achievements.
-Something that you can’t easily forget and which have made my 2017 a super exciting experience.
+And I’ve come across people who encouraged me and celebrated my achievements.
+Something that you can’t easily forget, which have made my last year a super exciting experience.